chocolateboy/box/README.md

 $(42).then(it => it + 1) // 43
 ```

-Returns the result of applying the supplied function to the value inside the box.
+Returns the result of applying the supplied function to the value.

 #### value